 Probably the biggest advantage of a VoIP phone service is the cost savings over a traditional phone service.
 These savings can be substantial, depending on the Service Provider and Plan you choose, and your normal phone usage.
 Other advantages include feature rich Plans (caller ID, call forwarding, voicemail, call waiting etc), portability (you can take your phone adapter with you and in theory use on any high speed internet connection), and if you have a broadband internet connection you donít have to maintain and pay the additional cost of a phone line just to make phone calls.

 Typically yes, but some Service Providers may not support this feature.
 A great alternative to consider is an Internet Fax service (also known as Online Fax).
+We have a good guide to faxing with VoIP.

 No, not if you are using a phone adapter or a special VoIP phone.
 However, your high speed internet connection must be active for your VoIP service to work.